 Rosenborg Slot is a beautiful seventeenth-century castle.
-The entrance is 90 DKK, it is free if you have Copenhagen Card.
+The entrance is free if you have the Copenhagen Card.
 Don’t visit the interior: there is not much to see in the rooms and there are very few exhibits.
 Crown Jewels exhibit is very interesting.
 You can find it in the basement (there is another access).
 The gardens (Kongens Have) are amazing.
 They surround the castle and they are free!

 Little Mermaid‘s statue (Den Lille Havfrue), is the symbol of Copenhagen.
 It deserves some shots 🙂

 After lunch head to the district of Christianshavn.
 Along the canal there are many boats and houseboats, which represent the typical Nordic scenario.
 Take the Strandgade and admire the old houses and lovely courtyards.
 If you do not suffer from vertigo and you want to enjoy a breathtaking view don’t miss the panorama from the bell tower of the baroque church Vor Frelsers Kirke.
 To climb up the tower you have to pay about 40 DKK.
 There are approximately 400 steps.
 It could be tiring, but you’ll be rewarded when you arrive at the top.